Carsharing: Global development and comparison in urban regions

-Tokyo (Japan) with 19.8K vehicles, Moscow (Russia) with 16.5K vehicles, Beijing (China) with 15.4K vehicles, Shanghai (China) with 13.9K vehicles, Guangzhou (China) with 4.2K vehicles.
+Moscow, (Russia) with 30.0K vehicles, Tokyo, (Japan) with 16.5K vehicles, Beijing (China) with 15.4K vehicles, Shanghai, (China) with 13.9K vehicles, Guangzhou, (China) with 4.2K vehicles.
+A new survey displayed that car sharing has become fashionable in Germany.

-Types of carsharing
+Types of car sharing

-Generally, carsharing programs fall into one of four sharing models: round-trip, one-way, peer-to-peer, or fractional.
+Generally, car sharing programs fall into one of four sharing models: round-trip, one-way, peer-to-peer, or fractional.

-Round-trip carsharing
+Station-based car sharing

-Members begin and end their trip at the same location, often paying by the hour, mile, or both.
+With station-based (or round-trip) car sharing, the cars are permanently stationed at designated stations, typically simply reserved parking spaces.
+Members pick up the vehicle at the station, and must return it there.
+The car must usually be reserved for a specific amount of time in advance, and must be returned before that time ends.
+Payment is usually both by the hour, and by the distance driven.
+In exchange, a vehicle can be reserved days or weeks in advance, and it is often possible to reserve a specific type of vehicle, such as one with more seats or greater cargo capacity.

-One-way/free-floating carsharing
+One-way/free-floating car sharing

-One-way carsharing enables users to begin and end their trip at different locations through free floating zones or station-based models with designated parking locations.
-As of 2017, free-floating carsharing is available in 55 cities and 20 countries worldwide, with 40,000 vehicles and serving 5.6 million users, with Europe and North America representing the majority of the market.
-In Europe, free floating services took up more than 65 percent in carsharing membership.
+One-way car sharing enables users to begin and end their trip at different locations through free floating zones or station-based models with designated parking locations.
+As of 2017, free-floating car sharing is available in 55 cities and 20 countries worldwide, with 40,000 vehicles and serving 5.6 million users, with Europe and North America representing the majority of the market.
+In Europe, free floating services took up more than 65 percent in car sharing membership.

 The service is expected to reach 14.3 million users with more than 100,000 vehicles by the end of 2022.